rhysbrettbowen/PlastronJS/README.md

 # PlastronJS #
 formerly goog.mvc

+#### API change ####

+if you've been using the mvc.Control methods on, once or click then there is a change for the second parameter which now takes a selector rather than a class name.
+This should be changed by adding a '.' or a '-' at the start.
+If you a compiling class names the it should look like this: goog.getCssName('-myclass')

 I've given the project v1 beta status which means that it's mostly tested but not used in production yet and the existing API is unlikely to change (if it does I'll provide backwards compatability until v2 - if one is ever made, I have some plans for future revisions) and any new additions wil get a .x version number.
 And bug fixes will get a .x.X version number.

 I'm using it as the foundation of Catch.com's new webclient which will be much shinier and more interactive than possible with the old codebase and will move the project to release once the new site is in production (later in 2012).